 Honorlock (exam proctoring service) is not used in this course.

-Zoom: Zoom is an easy-to-use video conferencing service available to all UF students and faculty.
-You can find resources and help using Zoom at https://ufl.zoom.us.
+Zoom: Find resources and help using Zoom at https://ufl.zoom.us.
 It is used only for office hours.

-Schedule of Topics and Due Dates for Assignments and Assessments Fall 2022
+Schedule of Topics and Due Dates for Assignments and Assessments Fall 2024